 Instead of marking the package undeliverable, do everything humanly possible to deliver that package.
 I tried to be the good Samaritan and mark some packages as unsafe to leave at door.
 In hindsight, I should have left the packages hidden or left them with a neighbor.

-If You Can Help It, Don’t Use a New Car or the Same Car You Use for Uber/Lyft
+Flex Tip 5: If Possible, Don’t Use a New Car or the Same Car You Use for Uber/Lyft

 I used my older 4Runner, and boy did I need every square inch of cargo space.
 If you have a car, I guarantee you’ll be stacking boxes on your back seats.
 Also, you’ll be starting and stopping your engine a lot, sometimes, within 500 feet from your last stop.
 My 4Runner gets about 19 mpg, which isn’t great, but the utility in this case was worth it.
 Honestly, your gas mileage when Flexing isn’t as critical as it is with Uber.
 Your stops are usually no more than a few minutes drive apart.